anikevichk/Steady-as-she-goes/README.md

 1. **Start the program:**
     Open your Python environment and run the script "main.py".

-2. **Enter the size and draught:**
+2. **Enter map creation way, the size and draught:**
+    - Enter map creation way (manual or automatic)
-    - Enter the desired field size (N) when prompted.
+    - Enter the desired field size (map_size) when prompted.
     - Enter the ship's draught in meters when prompted.

 3. **Visualization:**
-    - The program will generate a random map based on the specified size and draft.
+    - The program will generate map based on the specified size and draft.
     - The map will be displayed using Matplotlib.

 4. **Shortest Path Calculation:**
-    - The program will calculate the shortest path using the last path algorithm.
+    - The program will calculate ttwo minimum length paths using the BFS algorithm.
     - The specified path will be visualized on the map.

 5. **View the result:**
-    - Explore the displayed map to find the optimal path from the top left corner to the bottom right corner.
+    - Explore the displayed map to find the optimal paths from the top left corner to the bottom right corner.

 ## Reflexive part